EricSchles/investa_gator_v2/documentation.md

 Please note the requirements file has some other packages that I just think everyone should have, but aren't essential for this project :)  Feel free to use the minimial-requirements.txt file if you just want those.

+To install the dependencies you can do:

+`sudo pip install -r requirements.txt`  _or_ `sudo pip install -r minimum-requirements.txt`

+You could also go through and type out `sudo pip install [package name]`.
+Totally your choice :)